Rules and Procedure

-If ICC Arbitration is chosen as the preferred dispute resolution method, it should be decided when negotiating contracts, treaties or separate arbitration agreements.
-However, if both parties consent, this can be included after a dispute has arisen as well.
+If ICC Arbitration is chosen by the parties as the dispute resolution method, it should be agreed upon when negotiating contracts or treaties.
+However, if both parties agree, such agreement can also be entered to after a dispute has arisen.

 It is recommended that parties wishing to make reference to ICC Arbitration in their contracts use the standard clause below.

 All disputes arising out of or in connection with the present contract shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with the said Rules.

 Parties are free to adapt the clause to their particular circumstances.
 For instance, they may wish to stipulate the number of arbitrators given that the ICC Arbitration Rules contain a presumption in favour of a sole arbitrator.